datacentral-creator/datacentral-creator.github.io/index.md

 # Research Papers

 This archive presents my ongoing work on social chaos theory, algorithmic culture, hermeneutics, ancient textual systems, and the design of self‑hosted knowledge infrastructures.
-The papers collected here examine how humans create, interpret, and transform information across historical, technological, and computational contexts.
+The papers collected here examine how humans create, interpret, and transform information across historical, technological, and computational contexts in chronological order.

 ---